rockettheme/docs/Docs/wordpress/themes/voxel/demo_utility.md

 :   1. **Utility - Text** [60%, 6%, se]

-Here's the widget breakdown for the Utility section:
+Here is the widget breakdown for the Utility section:

 * Text

 #### Text
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <ul class="menu">